aerisweather/osn-2017/slides/osn-2017-aws-lambda.md

 - Terminal up with invoke script to fetch image
 - Terminal up with invoke script to fetch series of images
 ---
+class: slide-section

+# What is Lambda?
+## A quick overview

+---
 class: slide-secondary

 # What is Lambda?
 (Real Quick!)